Dual Master of Counseling Programs

 Students are encouraged to verify the accreditation status of both programs prior to beginning their learning experience.
 Each program may have its own independent accreditation, which can be vital for licensure in the future.

-Counseling degree programs can lead to licensure if <a href="https://www.counselingdegreesonline.org/cacrep-accredited-programs"accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
-If your program has received accreditation through this agency, it should be noted on the degree webpage or be verifiable through your school’s admissions office.
+Counseling degree programs can lead to licensure if your program is a CACREP accredited counseling online programs.
+It should be noted on the degree webpage or be verifiable through your school’s admissions office.

 Since dual degree programs often contain slightly more course requirements than the standard master of counseling program, they may take slightly longer to complete.
 If you have additional questions about whether you can get a dual master’s degree or how long it could take, we encourage you to explore each program to learn its specifics.